H. Pylori Natural Treatment Guide

 If you’re having problematic digestive issues in your upper gut (stomach and duodenum) it’s probably a good idea to see if you have H. pylori.
 Like I said above, in the majority of cases H. pylori doesn’t cause any problematic symptoms, but for some people, it can cause issues and would be worthwhile testing for.
-The main methods for testing are by stool, breath and blood.
+The main methods for testing are by stool, breath, and blood.
 Stool testing is usually a pretty accurate way to detect H. pylori.

-The good news is that there is a test you can order online without a prescription.
+There is a test you can order online without a prescription.
 Yes, it’s always important to work with an expert to make sure you follow the correct protocol, but sometimes it helps to know if you really do have H pylori so that you can try a natural remedy to find some relief!

 What is The Conventional H. Pylori Treatment Method?